Last updated on April 22nd, 2021 at 09:11 pm

 I must admit that I was surprised how well this dish was received, I knew I was going to like it, however, I was a bit skeptical about my taste-sensitive kids.
 To my uttermost surprise, they loved it as well.
 This is a fun dish to play around with.

-Personally, I like to add Tomatoes to My Ata dindin because it reduces the heat level in the sauce, it adds more flavor and it improves the texture of the Sauce.
-This Sauce is not meant for just Spaghetti but it easily pairs up Rice, Fried or boiled Plantains, Yam, and a host of other Nigerian and non-Nigerian meals.
+Personally, I like to add Fresh Tomatoes to my Fried sauce because it adds more flavor and it improves the texture of the Sauce.
+However, canned Tomatoes will also work just fine.
+This Sauce is not meant for just Spaghetti but it easily pairs up Rice, Fried plantains, and a host of other meals.

 This is a sure crowd-pleasing recipe and you wouldn’t have to break the bank especially if you Grind your beef at home yourself, and making the Meatballs is super easy with just a few ingredients you have a tasty treat.

 - Feel free to pan fry the Meatballs if you don’t want to bake them

 - You can also substitute the dry Breadcrumbs for 2 slices of fresh Bread

 - 2 Red Bell Peppers